Larry McMurtry: Personal life

-McMurtry married Jo Scott, who is an English professor and has authored five books.
+McMurtry married Jo Scott, an English professor who has authored five books.
 Before divorcing, they had a son together, James McMurtry.
-Both he and his son (Larry's grandson) Curtis McMurtry are singer/songwriters and guitarists.
+Both James and his own son, Curtis McMurtry, are singer/songwriters and guitarists.

 In 1991 McMurtry underwent heart surgery.
 During his recovery, he suffered severe depression.
-He recovered at the home of his future writing partner Diana Ossana and wrote his novel "Streets of Laredo" at her kitchen counter.
+He recovered at the home of his future writing partner Diana Ossana and wrote his novel Streets of Laredo at her kitchen counter.

-McMurtry married Norma Faye Kesey, the widow of writer Ken Kesey, on April 29, 2011, in a civil ceremony in Archer City.
+McMurtry married Norma Faye Kesey, the widow of Ken Kesey, on April 29, 2011, in a civil ceremony in Archer City.

-McMurtry died on March 25, 2021, at his home in Archer City, Texas.
+McMurtry died on March 25, 2021, at his home in Tucson, Arizona.
 He was 84 years old.

-It was announced in early 2023 that McMurtry's personal property including his writing desk, typewriters and personal book collection would be sold at public auction by Vogt Auction in San Antonio, Texas on May 29th 2023.
+It was announced in early 2023 that McMurtry's personal property, including his writing desk, typewriters and personal book collection would be sold at public auction by Vogt Auction in San Antonio, Texas, on May 29, 2023.
+A large amount of his personal collection of books went to INKQ Rare Books in Addison, Texas.